Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 https://www.reddit.com/r/femalelivingspace/comments/1bp02jc/styling_my_new_coffee_table/

-The table’s sculptural crossed legs and rich wood grain provide enough visual interest that r/GreenNerdieBirdie can keep the surface minimal.
-A brass rhino figurine, stacked books with colorful spines, and a potted plant with trailing leaves create three distinct points of interest without crowding the space.
+The sculptural crossed legs and rich wood grain provide enough visual interest to keep the surface minimal.
+A brass rhino figurine, stacked books with colorful spines, and a potted plant with trailing leaves create three distinct points of interest without crowding anything.

 That distressed Persian-style rug underneath pulls together the room’s pink, turquoise, and green accents.
 The dark wood table grounds these lighter, brighter tones.
-Notice how the plant selection throughout the space, from the rubber tree to smaller potted varieties, makes greenery feel like an intentional design choice.
+The plant selection throughout the space (from rubber tree to smaller potted varieties) makes greenery feel like an intentional design choice.

 Hairpin Leg Coffee Table Anchored by Statement Art